banner

 NRI: Importance level, 11 indicates very important.

-See the table below, from which it can be seen that 7 corresponds to the sequence parameter set (SPS), 8 corresponds to the picture parameter set (PPS), and 5 represents I frames.
-1 represents non-I frames.
+See the table below, from which it can be seen that 7 corresponds to the sequence parameter set (SPS), 8 corresponds to the picture parameter set (PPS), 5 represents I frames, and 1 represents non-I frames.

 Thus, it can be seen that both 61 and 41 are actually P frames (type value is 1), but with different importance levels (their NRI values are 11BIN and 10BIN respectively).

-We continue to analyze the data corresponding to the bitstream in the topmost figure layer by layer.
-The next byte after the split by 00 00 00 01 is the NALU type.
-After converting it to binary data, the interpretation order is from left to right, as follows:
+We will continue to analyze the data corresponding to the stream in the topmost figure layer by layer.
+The next byte after the split at 00 00 00 01 is the NALU type.
+Converting it to binary data, the interpretation order is from left to right, as follows:

-(1) The first bit is the forbidden bit; a value of 1 indicates a syntax error.
+(1) The 1st bit is the forbidden bit; a value of 1 indicates a syntax error.

 (2) The 2nd and 3rd bits are the reference level.

-(3) The 4th to 8th bits represent the NAL unit type.
+(3) The 4th to 8th bits are the NAL unit type.

 For example, after 00000001, there are 67, 68, and 65.